gzwplato/LazUnits/README.md

 1. LazCopyTemplates  - Copy pre-configured template directories as a new project directory.

-1. LazDebugUnit    -	Adds a Debug Form with a Memo to write debug messages.
-DebugUnitMgr utility adds/removes DebugUnit from a project;
+1. LazDebugUnit - Provides a debug form in a separate window to help debug Lazarus projects.
+Several types of debug forms are included: debugform, debugserver, and debugserver_threads.

 1. LazFileUtilWin	- Enhancements to CopyDir, DelDir, CopyFile, DelFile for use on Windows